 2 The figure corresponding to Tax on Profits corresponds to Corporation Tax paid/received in the reporting period.
 In this case, it should be noted that Endesa and its wholly owned subsidiaries located in Spain are part of the fiscal consolidation group whose parent company is Enel S.p.a., the company representing the tax group in Spain being Enel Iberia, S.L.U.
 Therefore, the data shown is the amount paid/collected by Endesa and its subsidiaries belonging to the tax group to Enel Iberia, S.L.U., which declares and settles the taxes of the tax group with the tax authorities in accordance with tax regulations.
-For the rest of the subsidiaries of the consolidation group, the amount paid / charged to the Tax Administration is taken into account.
-Morocco consolidates in the group by the equity method, so the accounting profit corresponds to the result after taxes in the percentage in which Endesa participates. (+) payment, (-) collection
+For the rest of the subsidiaries of the consolidated commercial group that are not part of the fiscal consolidation group, the amount paid / charged to the Tax Administration is taken into account.

-3Accrued Tax on Profits corresponds to the Current Corporation Tax recognised in the period.
+(+) payment, (-) collection

-(+) Corporation Tax receipt, (-) Corporation Tax expense.
+3 Accrued Tax on Profits corresponds to the Current Corporation Tax recognised in the period. (+) Corporation Tax receipt, (-) Corporation Tax expense.